 - 2% to 4% occur in the stomach.

 - 2% to 3% occur in the pancreas.

 - About 1% occurs in the liver.

 - They rarely occur in ovaries, testicles, and other organs.

 There are two subtypes of lung carcinoid tumors: typical and atypical.
-The difference is based on how a tumor processes and makes serotonin (5-HT, a neurotransmitter involved in behavior and depression):
+The difference is based on how a tumor processes and makes serotonin (5-HT).
+Serotonin is a neurotransmitter involved in behavior and depression.

-- A typical lung carcinoid tumor causes high levels of serotonin and chromogranin-A in the blood and high levels of 5-HIAA (a product of serotonin breakdown) in the urine.
+- A typical lung carcinoid tumor produces high levels of serotonin and chromogranin-A in the blood and high levels of 5-HIAA (a product of serotonin breakdown) in the urine.